 What’s in the decision ruling that Canada’s intelligence service failed to disclose that information in national security warrant applications was likely illegally obtained?

-Preston Lim is a first-year student at Yale Law School.
+Preston Lim is a graduate of Yale Law School.
 He holds a Bachelor’s degree in Near Eastern Studies from Princeton and a Master’s in Global Affairs from Tsinghua University, where he studied as a Schwarzman Scholar.

 Subscribe to this Lawfare contributor via RSS.